fowlerp-qlik/sudoku/README.md

 Device Resolution
 -----------------

 Screen resolution differences are handled via CSS using the @media construct.
+See sudoku.css.

 Bugs and Deficiencies
 ---------------------

 At time of writing the busy indicator (spinner) presented while the app is solving a program does not actually spin within the Intel App Preview.
-If I have time I will dig into that.
+Does spin within Chrome on Windows 10.

 CSS Styling could be improved.
 In particular, the buttons are rather generic, bland and small.
 Will improve if I have time.

-Resolution handling on various devices and modes (landscape vs portrait) is still incomplete/incorrect.
-Ideally in landscape modes the spinner would be presented on the right.
+Resolution handling on various devices and modes (landscape vs portrait) is incomplete/incorrect on the iphone 5.

 App Framework (formerly jQ.Mobi)
 -----------------------------------------------------------------------------